 A. The Scholarship funding may only be used to support a whole postgraduate degree.
 For a postgraduate degree structure to be eligible for the Scholarship, it must be a full degree that is applied to and accepted by one application.
 For example, a full Masters/M.Phil or PhD/D.Phil.
 Applications for a dual Masters are only suitable if they fit this requirement of one application to guarantee entry to both, such as in the Oxford 1+1 style double masters.

 A. You must have three references submitted with your application.
 Referees should be the most senior people who can speak to your leadership capabilities, whether they be an academic, professional or personal.
-The Foundation recommends that you select the most appropriate combination of referees based on your career stage, however it is not recommended to submit all personal references.
+The Foundation recommends that you select the most appropriate combination of referees based on your career stage, however it is not recommended to submit personal references only.

 A. There is no set GPA requirement as a part of the application eligibility criteria.
 However, the expectation is that the applicant can evidence their ability to get into their proposed degree of study and manage the academic rigour of a postgraduate degree.